contentful/forma-36/packages/forma-36-tokens/README.md

 yarn build
 ```

-Running the build script will populate the `dist` directory with separately built JSON, CSS, and SCSS.
+Running the build script will populate the `dist` directory with separately built JSON, CSS, SCSS and JS file with TS typings.

-This script populates the dist folder with all tokens as JSON, CSS and SCSS.
+This script populates the dist folder with all tokens as JSON, CSS, SCSS and JS.
 For CSS and SCSS builds, an index file is included for ease of importing.